InspectorCaracal/SillyTavern-ReMemory/README.md

 Optional named arguments:
 - `title` - the title/memo for the memory entry
 - `popup` - optional override of the "Pop-Up Memory" setting

+### `/memory-fade {name}`

+*Fade pop-up memories for the specified character, or for all active memory books*

+The `name` argument is optional; if left out, it will use all available memory books for the currently active chat.

 ### `/scene-end {id}`